 We must all beware of our own "day of infamy."

 First Kings is a roller coaster ride through the leadership of Israel and Judah.
 Actually, reading the accounts of Israel's kings is like a long drop down the hill of hopelessness.
 Jeroboam, the first king of the north, was rotten.
 All his successors were just as bad or worse.
-If you like big dips on the roller coaster ride, read about these guys.
+If you like the big dips of the roller coaster, read about these guys.
 What a plunge.
 They took the nation on a 250 year dive -- right into exile.

 Then there are the leaders of the Southern Kingdom; a mixed lot.
 Abijam was the second king of the divided kingdom.
 You won't find his picture in the hall of fame.
 He was a bad guy.
 But God gave him a successor because David, his great grandfather, walked with God: